tailhook/verwalter/doc/concepts.rst

 5. Add/remove process if configuration changed

-Lithos provides all necessary isolation for running processes (except it does not handle network yet at the moment of writing), but it's super-simple comparing to docker_ and mesos_ (i.e. mesos-slave) and even systemd_:
+Lithos provides all necessary isolation for running processes (except it does not handle network at the moment of writing), but it's super-simple comparing to docker_ and mesos_ (i.e. mesos-slave) and even systemd_:

 * Lithos reads configuration from files, no network calls needed (note the security impact)
 * Lithos can restart itself in-place, keeping track of proccesses, so it's mostly crash-proof
-* On ``SIGHUP`` signal for configuration change it just restarts itself
+* On ``SIGHUP`` signal (configuration change) it just restarts itself

 The **security model** of lithos_ is the ground for security of whole verwalter-based cluster, so let's take a look:

-* It's expected that *sandboxes* configs are predefined by administrators, and are not dynamically changed (either by verwalter or any other tool)
+* It's expected that configs for ``sandboxes`` are predefined by administrators, and are not dynamically changed (either by verwalter or any other tool)
-* Sandbox config limits folders, users, and few other system limits that application can't escape
+* Sandbox config constrains folders, users, and few other things that application can't escape
-* The command-line to run in sandbox is determined by configuration in image for that application
+* The command-line to run in sandbox is defined in image for the application

 All this means that verwalter can only change the following things:

 * Image (i.e. version of image) to run command from
-* The name of the command to run from possible for that image
+* The name of the command to run from limited set of options
 * Number of processes to run

 I.e. whatever evil would be in verwalter's script it can't run arbitrary